alemirin/SurfDataCS5001/README.md

 ## Guide
 How do we run your project?
 What should we do to see it in action? - Note this isn't installing, this is actual use of the project..
 If it is a website, you can point towards the gui, use screenshots, etc talking about features.

 • Once all of the things are downloaded, open a terminal window at the directory where surfapp.py, buoydatareader.py and the static and templates folder are located and run the webpage within terminal using python3 surfapp.py.
 Once the terminal gives a message that the app is running on your IP address, go to your browser on the device and access the webpage using the url localhost:5000 .
 I've also included screenshots of how the page appeared on my device.
+You can also access the data for San Juan by adding "/sanjuan" to the localhost url.